Companies that use cash basis accounting record revenues when they receive cash and expenses when they pay cash.

 Cash Basis Compared to Accrual Accounting

-Cash Basis accounting has the great advantage of simplicity over accrual accounting.
+Cash Basis accounting has the significant benefit of simplicity over accrual accounting.

-- Many small companies can implement the cash basis approach without involving a trained bookkeeper or accountant.
+- Many small companies can implement the cash basis approach without involving a professional bookkeeper or accountant.

 - The cash basis approach does not require complex accounting software.
-It should be clear from the examples above, for instance, that a firm can easily create and maintain a cash basis single-entry system in a written notebook or a very simple spreadsheet.
+It should be clear from the examples above, that a firm can quickly create and maintain a cash basis single-entry system in a written notebook or a very simple spreadsheet.

 Disadvantages to Cash Basis Accounting